Continuation Betting Strategy in Poker (or C bet)

 Table of content:

-Poker is fraught with mind games and the continuation bet is one of the best tools in a poker player’s arsenal to play this game.
-It provides him or her a chance to trick the opponents into cursing their luck, while the truth of the matter is that the player taking the continuation bet barely has his luck playing in his favour.
-Endowed with its fair share of risk, the continuation bet is a double-edged sword – one that must be employed with great care and stratagem.
-Read on to know more about this interesting tool used by professional poker players.
+Poker is fraught with mind games, and the continuation bet is one of the best tools in a poker player’s arsenal to play this game.
+It gives them a chance to trick the opponents into cursing their luck, while the truth is that the player taking the continuation bet barely has his luck playing in his favour.
+Endowed with its fair share of risk, the continuation bet is a double-edged sword that must be employed with great care and stratagem.
+Read on to learn more about this interesting tool professional poker players use.

 What does a continuation bet mean?

-A continuation bet, or a c-bet, is when the player follows up the pre-flop raise with a bet on the flop.
-It is a mini bluff encashing the fold equity that has been gained by the player during pre-flop.
-It does not matter if the player hits the flop or not, but it is more about the player taking the advantage of the initiative by being the preflop and the flop aggressor.
-This oftentimes gets the opponent to fold or forfeit the pot due to the aggressive stance taken by the player.
-These bets are quite successful as most poker hands miss the flop most of the time.
+A continuation bet, or a c-bet, is when the player follows up the preflop raise with a bet on the flop.
+It is a mini bluff encashing the fold equity that the player has gained during preflop.
+It does not matter if the player hits the flop, but it is more about taking advantage of the initiative by being the preflop and the flop aggressor.
+This often gets the opponent to fold or forfeit the pot due to the aggressive stance taken by the player.
+These bets are quite successful, as most poker hands often miss the flop.

 Purpose of a continuation bet

-The goal is to win the pot immediately and bag all of the dead money in the pot, by attacking the opponent regardless of the holding of the player.
+The goal is to win the pot immediately and bag all of the dead money by attacking the opponent regardless of the player's holding.

-On a micro level the motivation to c-bet could be for protection, value or for bluffing.
-In case it is for bluffing, then it makes sense to employ the c-bet if you can ensure that the opponent can fold better hands that yours.
+On a micro level, the motivation to c-bet could be for protection, value or bluffing.
+If it is for bluffing, then it makes sense to employ the c-bet if you can ensure the opponent can fold better hands than yours.
 Value betting is when you get a player with a worse hand to fold.

 When must a player c-bet?

-In the face of continued aggression from a player, most weak players will fold adding value to the player with all the dead money in the pot.
-But mindless aggression will alert the opponents about your façade and they are likely to catch you in the act.
-Repeated acts in the same game leaves a wide gap for exploitation by other players.
+In the face of continued aggression from a player, most weak players will fold, adding value to the player with all the dead money in the pot.
+But mindless aggression will alert the opponents about your façade, and they will likely catch you in the act.
+Repeated acts in the same game leave a wide gap for exploitation by other players.

 The odds have been mathematically calculated to be as follows –

-- If there are four or more players, then it is better to hit the flop before risking this as a check is highly probable.
+• If there are four or more players, it is better to hit the flop before risking this, as a check is highly probable.

 Optimal conditions for applying the c-bet